se21m024/DiningPhilosophers/README.md

 ## What are the necessary conditions for deadlocks (discussed in the lecture)?

-1. Mutual exculion
+1. Mutual Exclusion
-2. Hold and wait
+2. Hold and Wait
-3. No preemption
+3. No Preemption
 4. Circular Wait
    <br/>
    <br/>